pedropenna/musfealle/README.md

 2. Unzip the contents on the folder /usr/share/lightdm-webkit/themes/musfealle
 3. Edit the file /etc/lightdm/lightdm-webkit-greeter.conf and set the "webkit-theme" property to "musfealle".

-Obs: Make sure the property "greeter-session" in /etc/lightdm/lightdm.conf is set to "lightdm-webkit-greeter" or "lightdm-webkit2-greeter".
+4. Make sure the property "greeter-session" in /etc/lightdm/lightdm.conf is set to "lightdm-webkit-greeter" or "lightdm-webkit2-greeter".